-Members of staff responsible for English: Mrs E Hands (Reading and Phonics) and Miss L Frearson (Writing).
+Members of staff responsible for English: Miss L Frearson and Mrs S McDevitt

 In Key Stage 1, English is taught for a minimum of 4.25 hours per week (equivalent of forty-five minutes per day) and this increases to five hours in Key Stage 2.
 This time isn’t necessarily split evenly each day.